 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

 Mining has long been a cornerstone of the Australian economy.
 The gold rushes in 1850s were pivotal in the early development of the country.
 Today, it remains one of the country’s most well-established sectors.
-It is a major contributor to national GDP, accounting for around 10% of total GDP in 2020.
+It is a major contributor to Australia’s economy, accounting for around 10% of total GDP in 2020.
 The industry is strongly export-oriented, with minimal processing onshore.
-The outlook for Australia’s mineral exports continues to improve, as the world economy rebounds from the impact of the COVID-19 pandemic.
-As the world economy recovers, record iron ore prices have driven a surge in export earnings.
-2020–21 export earnings are estimated at $230 billion, up almost 7% on the record set in 2019–20.
+The outlook for Australia’s mineral exports continues to improve, as the world economy rebounds from the impact of the COVID-19 pandemic

 The United States is one of the largest exporters of mining equipment to Australia, with Japan, China, and Germany being other important sources of imported equipment.
 Major players such as Caterpillar, Komatsu, Wirtgen, Joy Global, and Liebherr have a strong presence in the market.
 Smaller-scale local manufacturers cater to niche and specialized markets and are particularly competitive in mining-related software, fine coal cleaning and process control, and strata reinforcement technology.